TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_4/policy.md

 6. Create payment for the worker from step 3 using `process_payment`.

 ### **16. Payment Status Update**

 **Steps:**

 1. Retrieve and validate the acting user exists, have “active” status and a role “admin” using `get_worker_profile`
 2. Retrieve the department for the acting user from step 1 and validate that the department has the name of “Human Resources” and status is “active” using `list_departments.`
 3. If updating payment information use `process_payment`

 ### **17. Worker Exit Creation**

 **Steps:**

 1. Retrieve and validate the acting user exists, have “active” status and a role “admin” using `get_worker_profile`
 2. Retrieve the department for the acting user from step 1 and validate that the department has the name of “Human Resources” and status is “active” using `list_departments.`
 3. Retrieve and validate target worker record exists and status is “active” using `get_worker_profile`
 4. Initiate termination by creating exit case for the worker from step 3 using `initiate_termination`
 5. Generate exit journey for the worker from step 3 using `create_journey`
-6. Create a task to add a required document with the title “resignation letter” for the offboarding journey from step 5 using `create_task`.
+6. Create a task to add a required document with the title “Collect Resignation Letter” for the offboarding journey from step 5 using `create_task`.

 ### **18. Exit Clearance Management**

 **Steps:**

 1. Retrieve and validate the acting user exists, have “active” status and a role “admin” using `get_worker_profile`
 2. Retrieve the department for the acting user from step 1 and validate that the department has the name of “Human Resources” and status is “active” using `list_departments.`
 3. Retrieve and validate target worker record exists and status is “active” using `get_worker_profile`